University Hospital Carl Gustav Carus Dresden

-- 2004 - 2005 University course for medical management staff, Medical University of Graz.
+- 2004 - 2005 University Course for Healthcare Managers, Medical University of Graz.

-- 2003 - 2006 Extraordinary University Professor and Senior Ward Physician, Clinical Department of Rheumatology, University Department of Internal Medicine III, Medical University of Vienna.
+- 2003 - 2006 Extraordinary University Professor and Head of the Department of Rheumatology, University Hospital Vienna.

-- Since 2007, Professor of Internal Medicine/Rheumatology, Head of the Department of Rheumatology, University Hospital Carl Gustav Carus Dresden.
+- Since 2007 Professor of Internal Medicine and Rheumatology, Head of the Department of Rheumatology at the University Hospital Carl Gustav Carus Dresden.